-One of the top 10 schools in the world in VFX, 3D animation and video games
+One of the top 10 schools worldwide in VFX, 3D animation and video games

-In 2021, ARTFX was named by The Rookies as the number one school in VFX and animation (for the 3rd year in a row) in the “production excellence” category, which recognises the quality of end-of-studies team-based projects.
+In 2022, ARTFX was selected by The Rookies as the top ranking school in VFX and animation (for the 3rd year in a row) in the “production excellence” category, which recognizes the quality of graduation team-based projects.

-The independent ARTFX school was founded in 2004 in Montpellier by Gilbert Kiner, a pioneer in special effects in France.
+The independent school ARTFX was founded in 2004 in Montpellier by Gilbert Kiner, a French pioneer in special effects.
 He began his career in the 80s as a rigging editor for the private channel Canal+, before leaving for Mikros Image to shape the first “trick effects” department.
-Gilbert Kiner worked at Medialab Technology and then Mainstreet studios, where he supervised the visual effects of various feature films and commercials, working with directors such as Alain Resnais, Jean-Paul Goude, Jean-Baptiste Mondino, Mathieu Kassovitz, Bruno Dumont, Claire Denis, Peter Greenaway and others.
+Gilbert Kiner worked at Medialab Technology and then Mainstreet studios, where he supervised the visual effects of various feature films and commercials, working with directors such as Alain Resnais, Jean-Paul Goude, Jean-Baptiste Mondino, Mathieu Kassovitz, Bruno Dumont, Claire Denis, Peter Greenaway among others.

-Eager to pass on his expertise, he surrounded himself with enthusiasts working in animation and special effects to found his own school – the first VFX one in France – after unsuccessfully proposing to develop a curriculum within a public university.
-As technologies evolved, special effects, 3D animation and video game industries became mutually reinforcing.
-In the same way, digital technology has changed the manufacturing processes of 2D animation, which is making a powerful comeback.
-ARTFX has therefore developed its educational resources to train young talents in these different professions, based on a common core curriculum.
+Eager to pass on his expertise, he surrounded himself with enthusiasts working in animation and special effects to found his own school – the first VFX school in France – after unsuccessful attempts to develop a curriculum within a public university.
+As technologies evolved, special effects, 3D animation and video game industries became increasingly intertwined.
+Similarly, digital technology has changed the manufacturing processes of 2D animation, which is making a powerful comeback.
+ARTFX has therefore developed its educational resources to train aspiring artists in these different professions, based on a common core curriculum.

 Creation of the ARTFX school in Montpellier, with a course in 3D animation and special effects.

 Co-creation of the Réseau des écoles d’animation (network of animation schools: RECA), of which ARTFX is still an active member.